Early Staffordshire Transferware "Boy on Buffalo" Pattern Plate

 Blue and white Staffordshire transferware bowl C. 1790 – 1810.
 "Boy on Buffalo Pattern".

 Dimensions: Approximately 7⅛” diameter.

 Central scene with pagoda, houses, trees, rocks, island, and, of course, a boy riding a water buffalo with companions.
 The rim is decorated with a butterfly and diaper pattern band.
 The cavetto is decorated with a broken rosette and diaper pattern band.
-See photos.

 The piece is unmarked.

 According to Copeland in “Spode’s Willow Pattern and other designs after the Chinese” at page 100:

 “The Buffalo pattern, one of the earliest to be transfer printed on earthenware, was produced by several manufacturers, but it is unusual to find pieces marked with a manufacturer’s name, so attribution still remains almost impossible.”